Q&A: Writing Effective FinCEN SARs (Suspicious Activity Reports)

 It could be something as simple as there is no information of value to provide to law enforcement.
 Sometimes a case report may not be necessary, so simply document that in your case management system.

 However, if there was sufficient detail, you need to document why you chose not to file this SAR.
 Typically, examiners will ask you for a list of all incidents where you actually decided not to file a SAR.

-Anu: How do you keep your case reports confidential?
+Q: How do you keep your case reports confidential?

-Laurie: It really all comes down to good data security practices.
+A: It really all comes down to good data security practices.
 We restricted access to our network to compliance staff only as well as our government.
 If we were going to provide a case report to someone outside of compliance, but within the organization, we would make that document read-only with password protection.

 We sent the document through internal email only, and we provided the recipient with the document password by phone.
 We kept hard copies as well in a locked cabinet.

 And if we had any external auditors or examiner’s that wanted to review the report, we typically made them read it on site in hard copy only and not take it away from our area.
 So we had very tight security around anything to do with SARs.
 And that’s really a definite best practice for any compliance group.

 Q: Do you have any recommendations or practices for sharing actionable information with local law enforcement outside of SARs?
 Some local law enforcement office do not have direct access to FinCEN database, but we may want to inform them directly of certain situations?

 A: Actually, it is a very good practice for compliance people at banks to make a connection with your local law enforcement.
 This would include the local field office of the FBI, or even Homeland Security.
 I think law enforcement does appreciate when we as compliance professionals actually reach out to them directly.

 Q: Is there a limit on how many SARs you can write and submit especially in a closing quarter of the year?